TheJacksonLaboratory/Gopher/docs/running.rst

  .. figure:: img/VPVsplash.png
    :scale: 60 %
-   :alt: VPV splash screen
+   :alt: splash screen

  This dialog allows users to open a previously created project or to start a new one.

  If you click on the ``New project`` button, you can enter the desired name of the project and begin work.
-Note that VPV stores projects files in a hidden directory in the home directory: ``.vpvgui`` .
+Note that GOPHER stores projects files in a hidden directory in the home directory: ``.gopher`` .